-Both the Spaceship Universe Portfolio and the Spaceship Origin Portfolio are managed unit trusts, registered under the Corporations Act as managed investment schemes.
+The Spaceship Origin Portfolio, the Spaceship Universe Portfolio, and the Spaceship Earth Portfolio are unit trusts, registered under the Corporations Act as managed investment schemes.

 As an investor, you will hold units in the fund you pick instead of holding individual stocks.
 A unit represents a proportionate beneficial interest in the assets of the fund as a whole (but not any particular asset).

 As an example, say you invest $1,000 into a Spaceship Voyager managed fund, and the unit price of units issued to you is $1.00.
 This would mean you would get 1,000 units for your investment.